ysthakur/PHYS121-Notes/Notes/Ch8.typ

 You can choose _any_ point as a pivot point for calculating torque.

-*Natural axis:* Axis about which rotation \emph{would} occur if the object were not in static equilibrium.
+*Natural axis:* Axis about which rotation *would* occur if the object were not in static equilibrium.

 == Forces and Torques in the Body